The smart cities trend has introduced significant changes to our old city models all over the world.

 An algorithm designed to ease the traffic condition will control the traffic lights and allow longer green light on the road where traffic is heavy.

 These things are already happening in many cities around the world.
 Smart road flares have made the management of accident sites more automated.
 A bus network equipped with GPS allows passengers at the bus stand to know how many minutes their bus is going to come.

 A city creates hundreds and thousands of waste every day.
 An equal number of municipal trucks are out to collect the waste and dump it at the designated place.
 Now, after adopting smart technologies, truck drivers have updates about the garbage bins that are full and the ones that are only partially filled.

 This helps the drivers avoid checking out the bins that are not full yet.
 The cities that have adopted smart city technologies have their entire waste disposal system revamped with both bins and vehicles using computer chips and GPS systems in a smart combination.

 Smart cities are promoting the use of clean energy by incentivizing it.
 Also, those who consume fewer amounts of conventional energy are given subsidies.
 To bring this idea to the practical level, the new meters are designed to adjust the reading and calculate the bill as per the reduced rate.

 This is if the consumption is below the threshold of the next slab.
 There are many different smart technologies at work in the power distribution sector.
 These technologies try to address each of the pain points in the entire distribution network and billing mechanism.

 We have mentioned three technologies that are driving the future of smart city growth.
 These technologies are already under implementation in different cities around the world.
-For example, a smart road flares bring many technological advantages besides its designated job of alerting oncoming traffic.
+For example, smart road flares bring many technological advantages besides their designated job of alerting oncoming traffic.